DenisCrc/TicTacToe/README.md

 3. Enter moves as two numbers separated by a space (row and column, both 0-2).

-Enjoy exploring the contrast between casual and optimal Tic-Tac-Toe play!*** End Patch
+Enjoy exploring the contrast between casual and optimal Tic-Tac-Toe play!